Riding the Trend or Protecting Profits | Sweetgreen Inc. (SG)

-Sweetgreen Inc. (NYSE:SG) went up by 5.37% from its latest closing price compared to the recent 1-year high of $56.20.
-The company’s stock price has collected 24.57% of gains in the last five trading sessions.
+Sweetgreen Inc. (NYSE:SG) went down by -8.18% from its latest closing price compared to the recent 1-year high of $56.20.
+The company’s stock price has collected 6.65% of gains in the last five trading sessions.
 Barron’s reported on 03/04/22 that Sweetgreen Stock Spikes After Strong Revenue in First Post-IPO Quarter

 Is It Worth Investing in Sweetgreen Inc. (NYSE :SG) Right Now?